Comprehensive FAQs For Employers On Hurricanes And Other Workplace Disasters

 What are the greatest threats to employees?

 The greatest threats to most employers are presented during the clean-up phase, and when restarting businesses.
 This is because employees are faced with unusual circumstances, or are generally performing different tasks than their usual jobs.
-Unfortunately, many employers ask employees to perform these jobs without additional task specific training.
 Our firm’s basic safety approach for these circumstances is set out below:

-- Step 5: Stay alert for hazards posed by fatigue.
-The first thing to go as employees exhaust themselves is their judgment.
+- Step 4: Stay alert for hazards posed by fatigue.
 Advise your employees to avoid skipping meals and, ensure they stay well hydrated.

-- Step 8: Follow the Bloodborne Pathogens standard and recognize that rising waters will contain a soup of fecal matter, fuel, rotten food, chemicals, heavy metals, and other risks.
+- Step 6: Recognize that rising waters will contain a soup of fecal matter, fuel, rotten food, chemicals, heavy metals, and other risks.
 Provide PPE for your employees, and remember necessary vaccinations.
 Vigilantly attend to open wounds while anticipating rashes and infections.
 OSHA has provided a detailed fact sheet on these subjects to assist you.

-- Step 9: Protect employees from mosquitos.
-Many of the affected areas were already dealing with mosquito-borne diseases; OSHA has provided a quick fact sheet to assist
+- Step 7: Protect employees from mosquitos.
+Many of the affected areas were already dealing with mosquito-borne diseases; OSHA has provided a quick fact sheet to assist.

 Do OSHA standards describe when it is unsafe to return employees to the workplace?

-Many factors obviously enter in and each employer will have to consider OSHA Standards and commonsense issues.
-Section 13(a) of the OSHA Act defines “imminent danger” as to include “any conditions or practices in any place of employment which are such that a danger exists which can reasonably be expected to cause death or serious physical harm immediately or before the imminence of such danger can be eliminated through the enforcement procedures otherwise provided by this Act.”
-OSHA describes imminent danger as where there is “threat of death or serious physical harm,” or “a reasonable expectation that toxic substances or other health hazards are present, and exposure to them will shorten life or cause substantial reduction in physical or mental efficiency.”
+Section 13(a) of the OSHA Act defines “imminent danger” to include “any conditions or practices in any place of employment which are such that a danger exists which can reasonably be expected to cause death or serious physical harm immediately or before the imminence of such danger can be eliminated through the enforcement procedures otherwise provided by this Act.”
+OSHA discusses imminent danger as where there is “threat of death or serious physical harm,” or “a reasonable expectation that toxic substances or other health hazards are present, and exposure to them will shorten life or cause substantial reduction in physical or mental efficiency.”

 The threat must be immediate or imminent, which means that an employee must believe that death or serious physical harm could occur within a short time, for example, before OSHA could investigate the problem.
 Once again, this guidance is general, and employers must determine when this unusual state exists.